jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### zstd

-[Zstandard](https://facebook.github.io/zstd/ "Zstandard compression website") is a real-time compression algorithm, providing high compression ratios.
+[Zstandard](https://facebook.github.io/zstd/ "Zstandard compression website") is a real-time compression algorithm, providing high compression ratios created at Facebook in 2015.
 It offers a very wide range of compression / speed trade-off, while being backed by a very fast decoder (see benchmarks below).
 It also offers a special mode for small data, called dictionary compression, and can create dictionaries from any sample set.
 Zstandard library is provided as open source software using a BSD license.
 It can be installed via the commmand: ```sudo apt-get install zstd```.

 ### tarballs